thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

-# Lesson 5 - Init and Embed Search
+# Lesson 5 - Init and Embed Token Search

 At this point we are ready to start embedding ThoughtSpot content.
 In this lesson we'll initialize the SDK and embed a search page.
 To make it quick and easy, we'll use the developer's playground to generate the code and then update our